-If your application is successful, there is an annual licence fee of between $750 plus GST and $5,000, depending on your company's annual revenue.
-Licences are valid for a 12-month period, regardless of the number of licensed products or services.
-If your application is successful, you will need to renew your licence every year and pay the renewal fee.
+If your application is successful, there is an annual licence fee of between $750 plus GST and $5,000 plus GST, depending on your business's annual revenue.
+Licences are valid for a three-year period, regardless of the number of licensed products or services.
+The licence fee will be invoiced annually and the Licence may be renewed every three years.
 Find out more about the licence fees here.

 Businesses purchase one licence for all of their eligible products or services.
 The licence fee is current for a year.
 Find out more about the licence fees here.

 Applications will be processed within 28 working days.
 You can apply here.

 The FernMark Licence Programme offers exporters a level of protection, with comprehensive trademark protection of the FernMark and monitoring of its use.

 We also use Corsearch brand protection to monitor the use of the FernMark on over 800 online trading sites and ensure products using the FernMark are those of our licensees.

 The FernMark brand protection service has already been successful in identifying a number of counterfeit milk powder products and having these removed from sale.
 Action is swift and very effective, largely because of the government's endorsement of the programme.

 The FernMark Licence Programme is managed by the New Zealand Story Group which is a Government initiative that enhances New Zealand's reputation beyond natural beauty and ultimately contributes to the prosperity of New Zealand.